SaiiMeda/3dVec/README.md

 First,
   > npm install --legacy-peer-deps

 Testing using jasmine ( the tests are in src/ directory)
 >jasmine

 Generate a jasmine webpage with tests

 >node jas.js

+This generates a jasmine website in the results folder.